Walter Schlichter

 Henry Walter "Slick" Schlichter (March 1, 1866 – January 15, 1944) was an American sports executive, sportswriter, and boxing referee.

 Career

 Born in Philadelphia, Pennsylvania, Schlichter wrote for the Philadelphia Item, a daily newspaper.
 Along with National Baseball Hall of Famer Sol White and Philadelphia Tribune baseball writer Harry A. Smith, Schlichter co-founded the Philadelphia Giants Negro league baseball team.
 He owned the Giants until he disbanded the team in 1911.
 He also co-founded an early all-black baseball league, the National Association of Colored Baseball Clubs of the United States and Cuba, and served as its president from 1906 to 1909.

 Schlichter worked as a boxing referee from 1893 to 1910.
 He appears as the referee in Thomas Eakins' 1898 painting Taking the Count.

+He died on January 15, 1945, and was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.